sainamercy/phase-1-week-2-code-challenge/README.md

         json-server --watch db.json

 - Right click on the `index.html` and navigate to `Open With Live Server` option, to open the application on your browser.
-- Repeat the steps on the `Features` section above
+- Repeat the steps on the `Features` section above.

 # License